Free Tool · Bamini ⇄ Unicode Tamil · Both Directions

 The mapping table covers the canonical Bamini glyph set used at most TN exam centres.
 A few rare ligatures may need manual touch-up.
 The table was sourced verbatim from the open-source Pakeetharan Bamini converter.

 Yes.
 Unicode Tamil is the standard for all modern systems — Microsoft Word, Gmail, government portals, social media, mobile apps.
-Once converted, your text is portable.
+Once converted, your text is portable and readable on any device without installing fonts.

-No. Conversion happens entirely in your browser.
-No text is sent to TypeForExam servers.
-Your input is private.
+No. Conversion happens entirely in your browser, in both directions.
+No text is sent to TypeForExam servers, and there is no sign-up.

 For exam practice and routine conversion, yes.
-For legal documents that require certified accuracy, run a final manual proofread — automated converters can occasionally miscoded a rare ligature.
+For legal documents that require certified accuracy, run a final manual proofread — automated converters can occasionally miscode a rare ligature.

 Practise on the layout your exam uses.